PEBC EE Exam Questions #9

 Answer: A

-Question 8.3: For the above patient, which of the following would have been the correct recommendation if the patient had come after 3 days of gout attack?
+Question 8.3: For the above patient, which of the following would have been the correct recommendation if the patient had come after 3 days of a gout attack?

 A. Indomethacin with a Proton pump inhibitor